dguarino/tessera/README.md

 tessera is assuming a full PyNN installation with at least the latest NEST.
 It usually drops perfectly in a docker container created from the neuralensembles/simulationx docker image (see below for example code).

-## parameters files
+## parameters file
 no hassles with tessera, the only file you usually need to modify is the parameter file to drive PyNN.

 You will find a series of example files in the directory `example`.
-Here below an annotated one.
-Ready?
+Here below some explanations.